See the Olympic medal count for the 2026 Winter Games

 Spotlight on Team USA's medal count for the 2026 Olympics

-In the first two days after Friday's opening ceremony, Team USA scooped up two medals, both of them gold.
+In the first two days after the opening ceremony, Team USA scooped up two medals, both of them gold.

 Breezy Johnson won gold in the women's downhill, and American figure skaters won gold in the team event, helped by a dominant performance from Ilia Malinin, who is known as the "Quad God" for executing the most difficult jumps.